Boran/webfact-make/README.md

 Configuration (after installation)
 ----------------------------------
+After installation a basic webfactory should be running, with one sample website and one template.
+Next steps:
-Login and change the admin password.
+* Login and change the admin password.
-* Webfactory
+* Webfactory settings:
   admin/config/development/webfact: set the URL for the docker host, domain prefix and other settings

-* Theme
-  admin/appearance/settings: hide the site slogan, set the logo to Factory150.jpg admin/structure/block : disable the navigation blocks
-* menu order
+* menu order: put 'home' first.
-* Webfactory
-  - admin/structure/block: enable the myWebsites into the content zone, only for the listed pages 'user', 'user/*'
-  - admin/config/development/webfact: set the URL for the docker host and domain prefix
-  - node/add: add a template (better: use node export from an existing site)
-* Login and change the admin password.
 * Permissions:
   - the Site Owner role should be able to create new, edit own and delete own 'website' content.
 Assign this role of users who need to create websites.
   - the Administrator role should have all rights on the Website/Template content types and Webfactory UI.
-Optional:
+More:
+* Theme
+  admin/structure/block : disable the navigation + drupal blocks
+* Webfactory
+  - admin/structure/block: enable the myWebsites into the content zone, only for the listed pages 'user', 'user/*'
+  - node/add: add more templates (easier: use node export from an existing webfactory)
 * admin/config/system/backup_migrate
   . create a directory /data/backup_migrate and set the owner to www-data .
 Create a Schedule "daily" with default settings